metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

 - `connection_balancer` (String) ConnectionBalancer.
-If the value is exact, the listener will use the exact connection balancerSee https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/listener.proto#envoy-api-msg-listener-connectionbalanceconfigfor more information.Values: (empty string): use the default ConnectionBalancer, 'exact': use the Exact ConnectionBalancer.Other values will produce an error.
+If the value is exact, the listener will use the exact connection balancer See https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/listener.proto#envoy-api-msg-listener-connectionbalanceconfig for more information.
+Values: (empty string): use the default ConnectionBalancer, 'exact': use the Exact ConnectionBalancer.
+Other values will produce an error.
-- `disable_allow_chunked_length` (Boolean) DisableAllowChunkedLength disables the RFC-compliant Envoy behavior tostrip the 'Content-Length' header if 'Transfer-Encoding: chunked' isalso set.
-This is an emergency off-switch to revert back to Envoy'sdefault behavior in case of failures.
-Please file an issue if failuresare encountered.See: https://github.com/projectcontour/contour/issues/3221Contour's default is false.
+- `disable_allow_chunked_length` (Boolean) DisableAllowChunkedLength disables the RFC-compliant Envoy behavior to strip the 'Content-Length' header if 'Transfer-Encoding: chunked' is also set.
+This is an emergency off-switch to revert back to Envoy's default behavior in case of failures.
+Please file an issue if failures are encountered.
+See: https://github.com/projectcontour/contour/issues/3221 Contour's default is false.
-- `disable_merge_slashes` (Boolean) DisableMergeSlashes disables Envoy's non-standard merge_slashes path transformation optionwhich strips duplicate slashes from request URL paths.Contour's default is false.
+- `disable_merge_slashes` (Boolean) DisableMergeSlashes disables Envoy's non-standard merge_slashes path transformation option which strips duplicate slashes from request URL paths.
+Contour's default is false.
-- `http_max_concurrent_streams` (Number) Defines the value for SETTINGS_MAX_CONCURRENT_STREAMS Envoy will advertise in theSETTINGS frame in HTTP/2 connections and the limit for concurrent streams allowedfor a peer on a single HTTP/2 connection.
-It is recommended to not set this lowerthan 100 but this field can be used to bound resource usage by HTTP/2 connectionsand mitigate attacks like CVE-2023-44487.
-The default value when this is not set isunlimited.
+- `http_max_concurrent_streams` (Number) Defines the value for SETTINGS_MAX_CONCURRENT_STREAMS Envoy will advertise in the SETTINGS frame in HTTP/2 connections and the limit for concurrent streams allowed for a peer on a single HTTP/2 connection.
+It is recommended to not set this lower than 100 but this field can be used to bound resource usage by HTTP/2 connections and mitigate attacks like CVE-2023-44487.
+The default value when this is not set is unlimited.
 - `max_connections_per_listener` (Number) Defines the limit on number of active connections to a listener.
-The limit is appliedper listener.
+The limit is applied per listener.
 The default value when this is not set is unlimited.
 - `max_requests_per_connection` (Number) Defines the maximum requests for downstream connections.
-If not specified, there is no limit.see https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/protocol.proto#envoy-v3-api-msg-config-core-v3-httpprotocoloptionsfor more information.
+If not specified, there is no limit. see https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/protocol.proto#envoy-v3-api-msg-config-core-v3-httpprotocoloptions for more information.
-- `max_requests_per_io_cycle` (Number) Defines the limit on number of HTTP requests that Envoy will process from a singleconnection in a single I/O cycle.
-Requests over this limit are processed in subsequentI/O cycles.
-Can be used as a mitigation for CVE-2023-44487 when abusive traffic isdetected.
+- `max_requests_per_io_cycle` (Number) Defines the limit on number of HTTP requests that Envoy will process from a single connection in a single I/O cycle.
+Requests over this limit are processed in subsequent I/O cycles.
+Can be used as a mitigation for CVE-2023-44487 when abusive traffic is detected.
 Configures the http.max_requests_per_io_cycle Envoy runtime setting.
-The defaultvalue when this is not set is no limit.
+The default value when this is not set is no limit.
-- `per_connection_buffer_limit_bytes` (Number) Defines the soft limit on size of the listener’s new connection read and write buffers in bytes.If unspecified, an implementation defined default is applied (1MiB).see https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/listener/v3/listener.proto#envoy-v3-api-field-config-listener-v3-listener-per-connection-buffer-limit-bytesfor more information.
+- `per_connection_buffer_limit_bytes` (Number) Defines the soft limit on size of the listener’s new connection read and write buffers in bytes.
+If unspecified, an implementation defined default is applied (1MiB). see https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/listener/v3/listener.proto#envoy-v3-api-field-config-listener-v3-listener-per-connection-buffer-limit-bytes for more information.
-- `server_header_transformation` (String) Defines the action to be applied to the Server header on the response path.When configured as overwrite, overwrites any Server header with 'envoy'.When configured as append_if_absent, if a Server header is present, pass it through, otherwise set it to 'envoy'.When configured as pass_through, pass through the value of the Server header, and do not append a header if none is present.Values: 'overwrite' (default), 'append_if_absent', 'pass_through'Other values will produce an error.Contour's default is overwrite.
+- `server_header_transformation` (String) Defines the action to be applied to the Server header on the response path.
+When configured as overwrite, overwrites any Server header with 'envoy'.
+When configured as append_if_absent, if a Server header is present, pass it through, otherwise set it to 'envoy'.
+When configured as pass_through, pass through the value of the Server header, and do not append a header if none is present.
+Values: 'overwrite' (default), 'append_if_absent', 'pass_through' Other values will produce an error.
+Contour's default is overwrite.
-- `socket_options` (Attributes) SocketOptions defines configurable socket options for the listeners.Single set of options are applied to all listeners. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--listener--socket_options))
+- `socket_options` (Attributes) SocketOptions defines configurable socket options for the listeners.
+Single set of options are applied to all listeners. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--listener--socket_options))
 - `tls` (Attributes) TLS holds various configurable Envoy TLS listener values. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--listener--tls))
-- `use_proxy_protocol` (Boolean) Use PROXY protocol for all listeners.Contour's default is false.
+- `use_proxy_protocol` (Boolean) Use PROXY protocol for all listeners.
+Contour's default is false.

 <a id="nestedatt--spec--runtime_settings--envoy--listener--socket_options"></a>
 ### Nested Schema for `spec.runtime_settings.envoy.listener.socket_options`

 Optional:

-- `tos` (Number) Defines the value for IPv4 TOS field (including 6 bit DSCP field) for IP packets originating from Envoy listeners.Single value is applied to all listeners.If listeners are bound to IPv6-only addresses, setting this option will cause an error.
+- `tos` (Number) Defines the value for IPv4 TOS field (including 6 bit DSCP field) for IP packets originating from Envoy listeners.
+Single value is applied to all listeners.
+If listeners are bound to IPv6-only addresses, setting this option will cause an error.
-- `traffic_class` (Number) Defines the value for IPv6 Traffic Class field (including 6 bit DSCP field) for IP packets originating from the Envoy listeners.Single value is applied to all listeners.If listeners are bound to IPv4-only addresses, setting this option will cause an error.
+- `traffic_class` (Number) Defines the value for IPv6 Traffic Class field (including 6 bit DSCP field) for IP packets originating from the Envoy listeners.
+Single value is applied to all listeners.
+If listeners are bound to IPv4-only addresses, setting this option will cause an error.

 <a id="nestedatt--spec--runtime_settings--envoy--listener--tls"></a>